-Prerequisite: Admission to a Political Science graduate program or permission.
+3 credits Prerequisite: Admission to a Political Science graduate program or permission.
 (May be repeated for a total of 9 credits.
 No more than six credits may be applied to degree requirements.)
 Research in suitable topics in political science or applied political science culminating in an Essay of Distinction.
 Credit/noncredit.

-INDEPENDENT RESEARCH AND READINGS 1-4 credits (May be repeated, but no more than six credits toward the master's degree in political science) Prerequisite: Admission to a Political Science graduate program or permission.
+INDEPENDENT RESEARCH AND READINGS (May be repeated, but no more than six credits toward the master's degree in political science) Prerequisite: Admission to a Political Science graduate program or permission

-MASTERS THESIS Prerequisite: Admission to a Political Science graduate program or permission
+699 MASTERS THESIS 2-6 credits rerequisite: Admission to a Political Science graduate program or permission.